Meet John: Military Veteran & Medical Marijuana Grower

 Eventually I got up the courage to start attempting my own grows.
 I would have classified my work prior to working for Grant as “hobbyist”.
 After about 4 grows, I was becoming super in love with my new girl Mary Jane.
 I was growing her, studying her, and always just in awe of her plant structure.
 I suddenly received news that one of my Brothers had made an attempt on his own life.
 This news really drove a point home for me.
 Though I have had many challenges after retirement, I dodged the bullet of post-service suicide ideations.
 Cannabis has spared me that horror.

 I already possessed the general knowledge of the plant’s uses in combating PTSD, and had the general skills to grow.
-It was time for me to start paying back to the Soldiers whom did everything for me.
+It was time for me to start paying back to the Soldiers who did everything for me.
 After considerable thought.
 I figured the best way to help was to find a marijuana grower who would teach me the ways of the force.
 But not just any “Grower” would do.
-They would have to be Veteran Friendly medical marijuana supplier so that I could maybe later help them help my brothers and sisters in green.
+They would need to be a Veteran-Friendly medical marijuana supplier, so that I could maybe later help them help my brothers and sisters in green.

 So my search began.
 I researched many dispensaries here in Colorado Springs.
 Many of them are great establishments.
 However, what I found at Grant Pharms as a customer was what I wanted to work for.
 Nikki and Grant had started a dispensary that is focused on the love of the plant, and using its medicinal properties to heal the sick and injured in our world.
-The entire dispensary was super professional, especially the bud tenders, whom were not only able to quickly figure out what level of patient I was, but instantly began committing to memory my tastes.
+The entire dispensary was super professional, especially the bud tenders, who were not only able to quickly figure out what level of patient I was, but instantly began committing my tastes and product preferences to memory.
 They eventually got to where they could make an educated guess on what I was coming in for!